-- Be the driving force behind his quest to attain the rank of Eagle Scout.
-Your scoutmaster and your parents are great resources, but they are not responsible for earning your Eagle or completing your paperwork. - Complete all requirements for Eagle Scout as set by the Boy Scouts of America, and do so to good standards before your 18th birthday. - Select and complete an Eagle Scout Service Project during which you must plan, develop and give leadership to others so as to make a genuine impact on behalf of your project recipient. - Use only the current, approved version of the Eagle Scout Service Project workbook and do not begin your project until you have had your proposal approved by your unit leader, unit committee, project recipient and your district Eagle Scout board representative. - Complete all paperwork the Eagle Scout Rank Application, the Eagle Scout Service Project Workbook and the statement of life purpose. - Submit all paperwork, at the same time (i.e. not piecemeal) to the Occoneechee Eagle Service Desk on or before your 18th birthday, or as soon thereafter as is practical. - Select and contact each of your references, request that they send a letter of reference on your behalf, and provide them the council office address and council reference form. - Provide an Eagle Project Registration to the council for use at our Eagle Banquet, in our Annual Report to the Governor, and other opportunities to share with our community.
+- Be the driving force behind his/her quest to attain the rank of Eagle Scout.
+Your scoutmaster and your parents are great resources, but they are not responsible for earning your Eagle or completing your paperwork. - Complete all requirements for Eagle Scout as set by the Boy Scouts of America, and do so to good standards before your 18th birthday. - Select and complete an Eagle Scout Service Project during which you must plan, develop and give leadership to others so as to make a genuine impact on behalf of your project recipient. - Use only the current, approved version of the Eagle Scout Service Project workbook and do not begin your project until you have had your proposal approved by your unit leader, unit committee, project recipient and your district Eagle Scout board representative. - Complete all paperwork the Eagle Scout Rank Application, the Eagle Scout Service Project Workbook and the statement of ambition and life purpose. - Submit all paperwork, at the same time (i.e. not piecemeal) to the Occoneechee Eagle Service Desk by your 18th birthday, or as soon thereafter as is practical. - Select and contact each of your references, request that they send a letter of reference using an EagleRefs account you create. - Register your completed Eagle Project on your EagleRefs account.
+We use this at our Eagle Banquet, in our Annual Report to the Governor, and grant applications which help fund our local Scouting program.